cmlburnett/pyrtl433net/README.md

 - Filter out sensors and send as MQTT messages
 - Send Push or SMS notifications based on data received
 - Throttle packets so sensors that update too often are restricted
+- Tag each packet with a location, and push multiple locations into a single center

 Please note that this server model does not use threads or anything fancy, so the time spent in the handler WILL make other clients wait.
 So if your handler is not deterministic and not speedy, you may experience dropped packets.